BBVA USA Bancshares Inc. Trims Stake in American Tower Co. (REIT) (NYSE:AMT)

-BBVA USA Bancshares Inc. trimmed its position in American Tower Co.
-(REIT) (NYSE:AMT) by 19.5% in the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 10,311 shares of the real estate investment trust’s stock after selling 2,493 shares during the quarter.
-BBVA USA Bancshares Inc.’s holdings in American Tower were worth $2,465,000 at the end of the most recent reporting period.
+BBVA USA Bancshares Inc. lessened its stake in American Tower Co.
+(REIT) (NYSE:AMT) by 19.5% during the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 10,311 shares of the real estate investment trust’s stock after selling 2,493 shares during the period.
+BBVA USA Bancshares Inc.’s holdings in American Tower were worth $2,465,000 at the end of the most recent quarter.

-A number of analysts have commented on the company.
-Wolfe Research began coverage on American Tower in a research report on Thursday, March 18th.
-They set an “outperform” rating for the company.
-Royal Bank of Canada dropped their target price on American Tower from $275.00 to $250.00 and set an “outperform” rating on the stock in a research report on Monday, March 15th.
-Raymond James cut their price target on shares of American Tower from $258.00 to $244.00 and set an “outperform” rating on the stock in a report on Thursday, March 4th.
-Morgan Stanley lifted their price objective on shares of American Tower from $248.00 to $262.00 and gave the company an “equal weight” rating in a research note on Monday.
-Finally, Jefferies Financial Group started coverage on American Tower in a research note on Monday, April 19th.
-They issued a “buy” rating and a $278.00 target price on the stock.
-Three research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-American Tower currently has a consensus rating of “Buy” and an average price target of $272.67.
+A number of equities research analysts have recently issued reports on AMT shares.
+KeyCorp raised shares of American Tower from a “sector weight” rating to an “overweight” rating and set a $275.00 target price for the company in a report on Wednesday, March 31st.
+Credit Suisse Group cut their price target on American Tower from $307.00 to $296.00 and set an “outperform” rating for the company in a report on Thursday, March 4th.
+Raymond James lowered their price objective on American Tower from $258.00 to $244.00 and set an “outperform” rating on the stock in a research note on Thursday, March 4th.
+Cowen cut their target price on American Tower from $334.00 to $324.00 and set an “outperform” rating for the company in a research note on Friday, February 26th.
+Finally, Zacks Investment Research cut shares of American Tower from a “buy” rating to a “hold” rating and set a $227.00 price target on the stock. in a research report on Tuesday, March 2nd.
+Three analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+American Tower currently has a consensus rating of “Buy” and a consensus target price of $272.67.

-American Tower (NYSE:AMT) last released its quarterly earnings data on Wednesday, February 24th.
-The real estate investment trust reported $0.82 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.27 by ($0.45).
-American Tower had a return on equity of 42.42% and a net margin of 24.08%.
-The company had revenue of $2.12 billion for the quarter, compared to analyst estimates of $2.07 billion.
-During the same period last year, the firm posted $1.95 EPS.
-The business’s quarterly revenue was up 10.3% on a year-over-year basis.
-On average, equities research analysts expect that American Tower Co. will post 8.16 EPS for the current year.
+American Tower (NYSE:AMT) last issued its quarterly earnings data on Wednesday, February 24th.
+The real estate investment trust reported $0.82 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.27 by ($0.45).
+American Tower had a net margin of 24.08% and a return on equity of 42.42%.
+The firm had revenue of $2.12 billion during the quarter, compared to analyst estimates of $2.07 billion.
+During the same period last year, the business earned $1.95 EPS.
+The firm’s revenue was up 10.3% compared to the same quarter last year.
+As a group, sell-side analysts predict that American Tower Co. will post 8.16 EPS for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, April 29th.
-Investors of record on Tuesday, April 13th will be given a dividend of $1.24 per share.
-This is a boost from American Tower’s previous quarterly dividend of $1.21.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, April 29th.
+Investors of record on Tuesday, April 13th will be paid a dividend of $1.24 per share.
+This is an increase from American Tower’s previous quarterly dividend of $1.21.
+The ex-dividend date of this dividend is Monday, April 12th.
 This represents a $4.96 annualized dividend and a yield of 1.97%.
-The ex-dividend date of this dividend is Monday, April 12th.
-American Tower’s dividend payout ratio (DPR) is presently 64.17%.
+American Tower’s payout ratio is 64.17%.

 American Tower, one of the largest global REITs, is a leading independent owner, operator and developer of multitenant communications real estate with a portfolio of approximately 181,000 communications sites.